rbkmoney/docs/content/index.md

 </script>
 ```

-When paying, you may use the following [test card] information(/docs/payments/refs/testcards).
+When paying, you may use the following [test card] (/docs/payments/refs/testcards) information.

     Card number: 4242 4242 4242 4242
     Exp date: 12/20